LuciaKloos/Godot-2D-Tutorial-Game/README.md

 # 2D Game from the Godot Tutorial

-This is a basic 2D game built with the Godot Engine as part of a beginner tutorial series.
+This is the first Godot game I buidl, based on a tutorial from Godot.
 The project demonstrates the fundamentals of creating a 2D game, including player movement, animations, collisions, and level design.
+The link to the online tutorial I used: https://docs.godotengine.org/en/stable/getting_started/first_2d_game/index.html

 ## Features